 Some options combined with a large number of files can make scans take a long time, especially on slower servers.
 You can set a limit for how long Wordfence scans will run on your site.
-The option is called “Time limit that a scan can run in seconds.” and it’s available on the Wordfence Options page in the section “Scans to include”.
-Leaving this option blank will allow Wordfence to use the default limit.
-If your site reaches this limit during a scan, you will see a message in the scan results like:
+The option is called “Time limit that a scan can run in seconds” and it is found in the “Performance Options” section on the “Scan” > “Scan Options and Scheduling “page.
+Leaving this option blank will allow Wordfence to use the default limit of 3 hours.
+If your site reaches this time limit during a scan, you will see a message in the scan results like:

 If this happens, then the scan stops and reports the issues it has found so far, but the remainder of the scan will not be able to run unless you make some changes to scan options or the site’s files.
 This issue will remain listed in the scan results until a successful scan has been completed without reaching the time limit.

 You can adjust some options to help scans complete more quickly, look for reasons that might cause the long scans, or increase the time limit, as described below.

 Scan images, binary, and other files as if they were executable

 This option can be disabled if you have many non-PHP files being scanned.
 This option is off by default, but you may have enabled it on your site.
 If you have limited memory on your site but also have an exceptionally large amount of images (for example 50,000 on a fast server, or even just 5,000 on a much slower server) turning this option off may be necessary.

 Exclude files from scan that match these wildcard patterns

 You can add files, directories, or patterns to the “Exclude files from scan that match these wildcard patterns” text area on the options page, to prevent them from being scanned.
 This can be useful if you keep large files within your site’s directories, such as backups.